 This post describes how you can access your Entity Framework Core model classes and the database context in your Azure Functions.
 In my example I’m using EF Core 2.1, but the main principle should be the same for later versions as well.
 Please note, that I use Azure functions runtime 2.x (and so should you!)
 Another easy one, that I was unable to find much guidance on!
 But first, let’s start with the basics.
 Why would you want to have this setup?
 Why would you…Continue reading How to access EF’s DbContext in an Azure Function on V2 runtime?

 This post describes how to get the currently logged in user using ASP.NET Core.
-This is compared with how it’s done in .NET Framework.
-Background In .NET Core, a lot of things are done a bit differently.
+This is compared with how it’s done in ASP.NET Framework.
+Background In ASP.NET Core (and .NET Core in general), a lot of things are done a bit differently than what you might be used to if you’re coming from the .NET Framework world.
 That’s what I’ve been learning building more and more stuff with it, instead of good old .NET Framework.
-The learning curve is definitely there, but it’s not that bad – most of the things work in a similar fashion, but a huge number of details are different.
-In…Continue reading How to get current user in ASP.NET Core?
+The learning curve is definitely there, but it’s not that…Continue reading How to get the current user in ASP.NET Core?